manfredsteyer/2019_08_26/tddd_en.md

 ![](./domains-layer.png)

-As shown illustration above ^, our modeling approach leads to column subdivisions of domain types and row subdivisions into layers of functionality.
+As shown illustration above, our modeling approach leads to column subdivisions of domains and row subdivisions into layers of functionality.
 For those aspects that are to be *shared* and used across domains, an additional vertical ``shared`` section is used.
 In addition, it houses technical libraries, e. g. for authentication or logging.

->  Note: the `shared` column corresponds to the Shared Kernel proposed by DDD.
+>  Note: the `shared` column corresponds to the Shared Kernel proposed by DDD and also includes technical libraries to share.

 Each layer now receives one or more libraries.
 Access rules between these libraries result in loose coupling and thus increased maintainability.
 Typically, each layer is only allowed to communicate with underlying layers.
 Also, cross-domain access is allowed only over the ``shared`` area.
 To prevent too much logic to be put into the ``shared`` area, the approach presented here also uses APIs that publish building blocks for other domains.
 This corresponds to the idea of ​​Open Services in DDD.

+> While using layers is a quite traditional approach, there are also alternatives like hexagonal architectures or clean architectures.
+Regardless of using layers or other ides, in general we have to subdivide our system into subdomains and find ways to structure them.

 Based on Nrwl.io's [Enterprise MonoRepository Patterns](https://go.nrwl.io/angular-enterprise-monorepo-patterns-new-book), I distinguish between five (5) categories of layers or libraries: